Positive contractive projections in Schatten Spaces: Description of 1-complemented subspaces and background

-A subspace $X\subseteq S^p(H,K)$ is said to be \textbf{indecomposable} if it cannot be written as the $p$-sum of two nontrivial operator-disjoint subspaces.
+A subspace $X$ of the space $S^p(H,K)$ is said to be \textit{indecomposable} if it cannot be written as the $p$-sum of two nontrivial operator-disjoint subspaces.

-For \( 1 < p < \infty \), it follows from \cite{AF3} that every subspace \( X \subset S^p(H, K) \) admits a direct sum decomposition: where each \( X_\alpha \) is indecomposable and the subspaces \( X_\alpha \) are pairwise operator-disjoint.
+For \( 1 < p < \infty \), it follows from \cite{AF3} that every subspace \( X\) of the space \(S^p(H, K) \) admits a direct sum decomposition: where each \( X_\alpha \) is indecomposable and the subspaces \( X_\alpha \) are pairwise operator-disjoint.
 Note that such a decomposition is unique up to the ordering of the family $(X_\alpha)_\alpha$.
 Moreover, $X$ is 1-complemented if and only if every subspace $X_\alpha$ is 1-complemented.

 In their memoir \cite{AF3}, Arazy and Friedman give a description of indecomposable and 1-complemented subspaces of \( S^p(H, K) \) for \( 1 < p < \infty \).
 This gives rise to six distinct types of such subspaces, which we will define below.
 The first three types are relatively straightforward to define.